-a) Deep Vein Thrombosis (DVT): occurs when blood clots form in veins, usually deep inside the legs or in the pelvis, where they may cause symptoms like pain, tenderness, redness, or swelling of the leg.
+A) Deep vein thrombosis (DVT): occurs when blood clots form in veins, usually deep inside the legs or in the pelvis, where they may cause symptoms like pain, tenderness, redness, or swelling of the leg.

-b) Pulmonary Embolism (PE): occurs when a blood clot breaks off and moves through the veins and blocks blood vessels in the lungs.
-This may cause symptoms like shortness of breath, coughing up blood, chest pain, faintness, and loss of consciousness, and can be lethal if the clot blocks enough blood vessels in the lungs.
+B) Pulmonary embolism (PE): occurs when a blood clot breaks off and moves through the veins to block blood vessels in the lungs.
+This may cause symptoms like shortness of breath, coughing up blood, chest pain, faintness, and loss of consciousness and can be lethal if the clot blocks enough blood vessels in the lungs.

 It is important that you complete the health history prior to admission to ensure we know in advance about any history of risks of or actual blood clots.
 On the day of admission, the nurse will assess your level (if any) of risk.

-Additionally, any risks will be discussed with the Anaesthetist.
-You may be prescribed additional blood clot prevention devices (such as compression socks) or medication following surgery, depending on your risks, and any contraindications to the devices or medication.
-It is important you mobilise early and perform regular leg exercises whilst you are sitting or lying down.
+Additionally, any risks will be discussed with the Anesthetist.
+You may be prescribed additional blood clot prevention devices or medication following surgery depending on your risk and any contraindications to the devices or medication.

+It is important you mobilize early and perform regular leg exercises whilst you are sitting or lying down.
 Before leaving, you should ask your doctor what you will need to do at home and for how long.
-The nursing staff will document any at home requirements on the discharge paperwork for you and your GP to see.
+The nursing staff will document any at home requirements on the discharge paperwork for your General Practitioner to see.